thiagotnunes/beezorro/README.md

 ## Running application

-    $ bundle exec rake start
+    $ ./start.sh

-    Which will start the server in production environment.
-Other options include test and development.
+    Which will start the server in development environment.

-    $bundle exec rake start:development